CarbonPackages/Carbon.Pipeline/Readme.md

 | [cssnano]                    | Modern CSS compression                                                                                                    |
 | [postcss-reporter]           | `console.log()` the messages (warnings, etc.) registered by other PostCSS plugins                                         |

-Of course you can add your own or remove not needed Plugins as you want.
-This is just ment as a starting point.
+Of course, you can add your own or remove not-needed Plugins as you want.
+This is just meant as a starting point.

 </details>